arg-inescid/hydra/README.md

 Functions with high invocation rates will have their invocations handled in Native Image Isolates in a single NIUk VM.
 Isolates provide a Language Runtime abstraction which can be leveraged to encapsulate function invocations.

 Applications that require functions written in multiple languages can also benefit from Native Image Isolates through Truffle.
-Truffle is used launch one engine per Isolate, allowing a single NIUk to host concurrent function invocations in different languages.
+Truffle is used to launch one engine per Isolate, allowing a single NIUk to host concurrent function invocations in different languages.

 #### Project Structure